cometchat-pro-samples/android-java-push-notification-app/README.md

 The sample app uses Firebase Cloud Messaging (FCM) for delivering push notifications to Android.

+> [!NOTE]
+> If you are using Push Notifications (Extension), please refer to our [Android Push Notifications (Extension)](https://github.com/cometchat/cometchat-push-notification-app-android/tree/v4-push-notifications-extension) sample app.

 ## Pre-requisite

 1. Login to the [CometChat Dashboard](https://app.cometchat.com/).